+c.
 Organisational structure and decision-making policies

-The Board of Trustees including the Executive Officers meet once a year and a further two times a year with the area representatives.
+The Board of Trustees including the Executive Officers meet once a year and a further two times a year with the area representatives (virtual meetings in 2020 due to Covid-19 travel restrictions).

-The IT subcommittee meet twice a year to discuss management and future development of the BSCCP website and makes reports to the Executive Officers with its recommendations.
+The IT subcommittee meet twice a year to discuss management and future development of the BSCCP website and makes reports to the Executive Officers with its recommendations (virtual meetings in 2020 due to Covid-19 travel restrictions).

-The Certification and Training subcommittee meets twice a year and oversees the management of all education issues including examinations, courses and reaccreditation of Colposcopists and makes recommendations to the main Executive Officers.
+The Certification and Training subcommittee meets twice a year and oversees the management of all education issues including examinations, courses and reaccreditation of Colposcopists and makes recommendations to the main Executive Officers (virtual meetings in 2020 due to Covid-19 travel restrictions).